andriesfc/result-for-kotlin/core/README.md

 - We declare up front a function to handle low level I/O exceptions.
 - We are passing in a function which produces an appropriate domain error.
 - We are also passing in a function which is responsible to create the file or directory if does not exists.
-- Throwing an `IOException` will never cause us to loos control.
+- Throwing an `IOException` will never cause us to loose control.
 - We are also not capturing unnecessary application/system level exceptions.
 - We only focus on our domain, which by design only care about the following errors: